KatjaScho/Drone-simulation/README.md

 - The configuration of the simulation is located in the `config.json` file
 - If you created a new map you need to change the path for the different layers according to the location of your files
   - The perimeter needs the .asc file you created at the beginning of step 2
+  - The elevation layer needs a .asc file with elevation data.
+This must also refer to some asc file even if no height control is used In this case the data in the file does not matter
   - The signal layer needs the generated .geojson file
 - Also you need to change the configuration file of the agent to the created configuration
 - If you want a different number of agents in the simulation you have to change `count`